Church Hospitality Ministry: How to Welcome & Engage Visitors

 Whether it’s a simple event that doesn’t require a lot of manpower or supplies, a larger special event that the church can put on through donations or an activity like a church camp where people can provide scholarship support, finding ways to allow anyone who’s interested to take part is a great example of hospitality.

-- Offering diverse ministry programs and support
+2. Offering diverse ministry programs and support

 No matter how much diversity you see when you look out across your congregation during a service, it’s there – sometimes in ways that aren’t obvious at first glance.
 To match that diversity, churches should offer a range of ministry programs and support for members.

 Take time to learn about your members, their backgrounds and their lives and work to develop programs that meet them where they are and minister to needs in their lives.
-Each member has their own unique story and to expect one or two ministries to be the right fit for everyone isn’t the best idea.
+Each member has their own unique story and expecting one or two ministries to be the right fit for everyone isn’t the best idea.
 Create programs and groups that speak to a diverse congregation and its needs.

 Special Needs and Disabilities